actuary492/actuary492.github.io/_posts/2024-12-10-interest-rates.md

 It is no other than the force of interest.
 The force of interest, that is usually denoted as $ \delta_{t}$ can be considered as the interest earned in an "infinitesimally" small time interval.
 This force of interest can be variable (in terms of $t$) or be constant (i.e. 0.05).
 A variable force of interest, that can allow us to calculate force of interest at some future time point is also called as the <em style="font-style:italic;">forward interest rate</em>.

-Let us start with a step-by-step proof of this force of interest to show how can we use it to calculate the growth of some fund $X_t$.
+I will illustrate two methods, with a step-by-step proof to show how can we use the force of interest to calculate the growth of some fund $X_t$.

 First, we need some prerequisites.
 The interest $\delta_{t}$ earned in a small time interval $dt$ from a fund of $X_t$, is equivalent to the increase in fund $X_t$ denoted as $dX_t$, which can be visualised as follows: